-At Our Lady of Hartley, the teaching of the prerequisite skills the children will need in the Key Stage One History curriculum begins with the child’s own experience and their understanding of the world around them.
+Within the Statutory Framework for the Early Years Foundation Stage, one of the four specific areas of learning is titled 'Understanding the World'.
+This involves the children learning how their own life and experiences relate to the world around them and the changes that happen over time.
+At Our Lady of Hartley, children begin to build a sense of chronology by understanding how their own life story relates to that of members of their family.
 The children start by thinking and talking about their own age and the comparative ages of family members.
+Drawing on their own experience and their understanding of the world around them, the children comment on images of familiar situations in the past.
 In our Six Nations topic, we learn how, traditions practised today in countries around the world are firmly rooted in the past.
 Later on in the year, we begin to use photographic and other evidence to explore how seaside holidays have changed over time.

 Geography: Whether it's studying land use of an ancient civilisation or the reasons behind the Viking invasions of Britain, history and geography are closely linked.
 Through our Mantle of the Expert approach to learning, children consider both the historic and geographic context of the 'story'.